Learn how to make a DIY drawer organizer in about 15 minutes using scrap wood! This DIY drawer divider has no nails or screws required.

 It is a rather small bathroom vanity drawer that Amy and I both use so you can imagine how packed it could get.
 We tried organizing it better with some small trays but it made it seem more crowded and more difficult to find what we were looking for, thus creating the need for organization.

 Looking through my pile of leftover wood I definitely had what I needed without having to buy any additional pieces.
+This is so simple to make!
+If you like easy woodworking projects, give this a try.

 Make a Drawer Divider